maastermedia/MmDojoBundle/README.md

 ## License

-This bundle is released under the MIT license.
-See the complete license in the bundle:
+This bundle is released under the [MIT license](Resources/meta/LICENSE).

-    Resources/meta/LICENSE

 Dojo Toolkit is released under its sepearate [license](http://dojotoolkit.org/license).